 RAM is a different picture.
 While accessibility is also a challenge the emphasis moves from convenience to necessity.
 Applications frequently focus on life threatening circumstances and saving lives with drones.

 - To illustrate the point just one-third of Africans live within 2km of an all-weather road.
 It is assessed that there is a more than $50 billion investment gap in infrastructure throughout the continent.

-- Like with Cell phones Africa is well placed, not being hamstrung by ageing fixed infrastructures, to leap frog normal tech adoption rates
+- Like with Cell phones Africa is well placed.
+It is not hamstrung by ageing fixed infrastructures.
+As a result they are able to leap frog normal tech adoption rates.

-- Business case/economic justification more difficult but the wide open spaces generally enable more unrestricted access and make it easier to do POCs for Urban applications
+- Business case/economic justification is often difficult.
+But the wide open spaces generally enable drones more unrestricted access and make it easier to do POCs for Urban applications

 Modes of Transport examples (KENYA):

 - Rural cargo delivery with drones (eg medicine) are being pursued in: Kitui County medical delivery and Kendu ‘ Lake Victoria islands.

 - Drones for intra-city and cargo is being utilised in a Nairobi-based vertiport network to overcome traffic problems.